gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 ## Resources (Vertical Scaling)

 While it is important to set a sufficient number of replicas, it is also important to give the pods sufficient resources (CPU and memory).
 This is especially true when you think about HA.
 When a zone goes down, you might need to get up replacement pods, if you don't have them running already to take over the load from the impacted zone.
 Likewise, e.g. with active-active software components, you can expect the remaining pods to receive more load.
-If you cannot scale them out horizontally to serve the load, you will probably need to scale them out vertically.
+If you cannot scale them out horizontally to serve the load, you will probably need to scale them out (or rather up) vertically.
 This is done by the [vertical pod autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) or VPA for short (not built-in; part of the [kubernetes/autoscaler](https://github.com/kubernetes/autoscaler) repository).

 A few caveats though: